Ennis Daily News

-Athletes of the Week: Landeros and Pita »
+Athlete of the Week: Paige Lemonia »

 Post mortem: The media and this election »